suchmememanyskill/suchmememanyskill.github.io/docs/guides/unbrick.md

         5. Navigate to `tegraexplorer` > `Dumps` > `PRODINFO`,
         6. Select `PRODINFO`, select `View hex`.
             - "Intact" PRODINFO starts with `CAL0` and contains your Switch serial number at offset `0x250`.
-    4. Restore a NAND Backup if you have one.
+    4. [Restore a NAND backup](https://switch.hacks.guide/extras/nandrestore.html) if you have one.
     5. Perform a [System Wipe](#system-wipe).
     6. Follow everything from the [MMC Rebuild](#mmc-rebuild) section.
     7. If **NONE** of these steps worked, please ask for help in `#switch-assistance-1` or `#switch-assistance-2` in the [NH-Discord server](https://discord.gg/C29hYvh).